zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 The goal of this document is to setup a single Portworx cluster that spans across multiple Kubernetes clusters.

-## Pre-requisites
+## Prerequisites

-* **Kubernetes Clusters**: You should have at least two Kubernetes clusters which are part of the same metropolitan area network with a maximum network latency of 10ms between them.
+* **Kubernetes Clusters**: At least two Kubernetes clusters which are part of the same metropolitan area network with a maximum network latency of 10ms between them
-* **Version**: A single Portworx cluster of v2.1 or later release needs to be installed on both clusters.
-This also requires Stork v2.2+ on both the clusters.
+* **Version**: A single Portworx cluster of v2.1 or later installed on across Kubernetes clusters and Stork v2.2.4 or later on both clusters
-* **Network Connectivity**: Ports between 9001 and 9020 should be open between the two Kubernetes clusters.
+* **Network Connectivity**: Ports 9001 to 9020 open between the two Kubernetes clusters
-* **External Kvdb**: A kvdb like etcd or consul setup outside of the Kubernetes clusters.
+* **External Kvdb**: A kvdb like etcd or consul setup outside of the Kubernetes clusters
-* **Stork helper**: `storkctl` is a command-line tool for interacting with a set of scheduler extensions.
-* **License**: You will need a DR enabled Portworx license at both the source and destination cluster to use this feature.
+* **License**: A DR enabled PX-Enterprise license on both the source and destination clusters to use this feature
-{{% content "shared/portworx-install-with-kubernetes-disaster-recovery-stork-helper.md" %}}

 ## Installing Portworx
 In this mode of operation, a single Portworx cluster will stretch across multiple Kubernetes clusters.

 ### New Installation